Are you writing a book? Maybe you’re starting out for the first time?

 A first draft is just your opportunity to get stuck in on the real business: which is refining and perfecting the story you’ve just told yourself.
-Now is a pretty good time to go back over these tips and check (and we mean really check) your manuscript.

 We’ve seen hundreds of new manuscripts every year, and we’re pretty good at recognising common problems.
 We’ve even got a checklist of recurring issues we find.
 Most are fixable, so you don’t need to worry too much if some of those apply to you.

 The thing is simply to figure out what the issue is, then sit down to address it.
 Remember that all successful novelists started the same way as you did: with a lousy manuscript.

 Editing your own work can be a challenging and somewhat mysterious process.
 So we’ve removed the mystery.
 We’ve put some actual edits to an actual book (by me, as it happens) up on the blog, so you can see how the self-editing process works for an experienced pro author.
 You can find more about all that over here.
 While you’re at it, you may want to take a look at the various different types of editing that are available.
 But don’t jump into paid editing until a very late stage.
 For now, self-editing will improve your manuscript and build your skills.